What is there to do in Dingle? Too many things to count.

 1. DINGLE ARCHAEOLOGICAL TOUR

-There are several historical or archaeological tours in Dingle.
+There are several historical or archeological tours in Dingle.
 I’m sure all are good.
 But when given choices I try the smallest or most local business first.
 Dingle Tours offered by Dennis Ryan was fabulous.
 Denis is a one man show and the #1 rated activity in Dingle on TripAdvisor for a reason.
 His tour is an intimate experience with a local who picks you up at your hotel or B&B and drives you around the peninsula in his car.
 Denis imparts a wealth of historical and cultural knowledge about the region and all his tours are flexible and personalized.
 Denis offers an unforgettable tour that is affordable.
-Contact him at Tel: 086 3252996 or email: firstname.lastname@example.org
+Contact him at Tel: 086 3252996 or email: email@example.com

 2. SEE THE HARRY CLARK WINDOWS